Start - Bardstown, KY

 Total Ride Time - 2:28

 It was another sunny day and we relaxed for a bit around the now smoldering fire pit.
 Ben and I chatted over some hot cocoa and caught up.
 He just finished his master's program and Anice is set to finish up her PHD this fall so they are approaching a time of opportunity, for some change that is.
 I suppose I've been floating in a time of opportunity for some years now, and maybe need to commit myself to something.
 I could really go anywhere, and do anything at this point.
 No real strong ties, nothing of necessity.
 I don't think I would be interested in moving to someplace new, not for the sake of moving anyway.
 I've been to some different places, and I've left friends and made new ones.
 I'm not sure there is anything that important in a city that you don't find in the friendships you have there.
 And while there may be better backdrops than Chicago or Philadelphia, or even Lancaster, I don't know that I have it in me to make another big move again.
 Unless something takes me to a new place.
 School perhaps.
 Anyway, I try to keep an open mind, maybe something will keep me in Portland at the end of this trip.
 Maybe I just keep biking.
-We headed into town where we got some breakfast.
-Downtown Bardstown is defeinitely different.
-It seems to have been frozen in time without a trace of modern chain stores in its downtown quarters.
-The streets are lined with small shops, cafes and restaraunts, and mom and pop pharmacies.
-One pharmacy even had an old time soda fountain and counter.
-It was a town where you want to go walking.

 I rode back to Bardstown and had some dinner and a beer at the old tavern by the town square.
 It was an old inn with a long list of historical figures who had stayed there including Abraham Lincoln and Daniel Boone.
 I talked to a local cop for a bit and made camp in the town park.
 Back at it in the morning.